swiftlang/swift-foundation/Foundation_Build_Process.md

 SwiftPM builds can be invoked via an IDE integration (such as building within Xcode), or by using the `swift build` and `swift test` command line tools.

+_Note: Subsequent SwiftPM builds will not automatically update to newer commits of downstream Foundation projects like swift-foundation-icu.
+If you encounter build failures after checking out a new branch or pulling from the remote repo, you can run `swift package update` to update your local dependency checkouts to match top-of-tree to ensure you have the required versions of dependencies._

 ### How are dependencies fetched?

 Dependencies are fetched via the SwiftPM dependency system.
 The required dependencies are specified in the `Package.swift` manifest and will be checked out and built automatically via SwiftPM.